hoondy/hoondy.github.io/_posts/2015-04-03-how-to-install-caffe-on-mac-os-x-10-10-for-dummies-like-me.md

 YOU HAVE 2 DISABLED TESTS
 ```

-Now make and distribute caffe.
+Now make pycaffe and distribute.

 ```
   make pycaffe